bdesnoy/briandesnoyers.com/space_invaders/Readme.md

 ------------
 This is a clone of the Space Invaders game I built in Java with a partner as part of the Fundamentals of Computer Science 2 Honors course at Northeastern University.

 To Play the Game
 ----------------
 Run Space Invaders.jar.
+The game is controlled using the keyboard.
-Use arrow keys ‘<-‘ and ‘->’ to move the player.
+  * Use arrow keys ‘<-‘ and ‘->’ to move the player.
-Use the ‘X’ to shoot.
+  * Use the ‘X’ to shoot.